Latest PayPal USD (PYUSD) News Update

 1. @Esongsofficial: Rapid growth and regulatory positioning bullish

-4. @IsaacNewton_sol: Whale accumulation pattern bullish
+4. @IsaacNewton_sol: Whale accumulation signals potential move bullish

 Conclusion